 The Quest follows on from the Oculus Go, the affordable, standalone device from Oculus released in 2018.
-Although the Go still has a place for those keen to try VR on a budget, the Quest is a step up in almost every way.
+Although the Go still has a place for those keen to try VR (or, more precisely 360-video) on a budget, the Quest is a massive step up in every way.

 The most noticeable difference is that, unlike the Go's 'orientation only' movement system, the Quest delivers six degrees of freedom (6DOF) tracking.
 This is thanks to two motion controllers, which look like the older Oculus Touch with some minor design tweaks, as well as sensors located on the sides of the headset.